-Lifetick is designed for any kinds of goals, and it may be particularly effective if you have a lot of specific, long-term resolutions, like training for a marathon or writing the next great American novel.
-The site offers a task list, activity feed, charts and graphs showing your progress, and status widgets—just to name a few features.
+Lifetick is designed for many kinds of goals, and it may be particularly effective if you have a lot of specific, long-term resolutions, like training for a marathon or writing the next great American novel.
+The site offers a task list, charts and graphs showing your progress and goal development advice—just to name a few features.

 Get family and friends involved in your New Year’s resolutions with StickK.
 Here, you can develop a Commitment Contract to ensure you follow through with your goal, put down money to raise the stakes, get a personal referee and (best of all) add people to your support network to keep motivated.

 Set goal reminders with a sting!
 With Beeminder, you set commitments for yourself and pledge a certain amount to pay if you go off track.
 If you lapse, the next time, you’ll be on the hook for an even higher pledge amount.
 Since it connects to a variety of devices, Beeminder is a good way to stay on the “straight and narrow!”